Skip to main content

 A bearded man wearing sunglasses and a medal looking off into the distance.

-Drew Jameison at the finish line.
+Drew Jemeison at the finish line.

 Smiling young adults with a table of race day swag and a Bob Hall Legacy Fund banner.

-North Eastern University BONES students volunteered to give out t-shirts and help cheer on our team.
+Northeastern University BONES students volunteered to give out t-shirts and help cheer on our team.

 Three women in race day t-shirts smiling for the camera, two in power wheelchairs.